tory24/100Days-of-code/log.md

 **Time**:
 -->

+### Day 34: September 3, 2020
+**Today's Progress**: Worked on building my Weather API App.

+**Thoughts**: Had the HTML & CSS pretty much set with the Weather App, however I ended up copying the JavaScript from the app I was trying to emulate [George M. Weather App](https://webdesign.tutsplus.com/tutorials/build-a-simple-weather-app-with-vanilla-javascript--cms-33893).
+I realised my knowledge of fetch and APIs in general is too basic to have done it myself.
+However, I read through the JavaScript adding comments to it as I tried understanding what each line was trying to do, as a result I think I have a better understanding of what needs to be done, and will try make a slightly more basic version tomorrow, without help.

+**Link(s) to Work**: [WeatherApp](https://github.com/tory24/weatherapi)

+**Time**: 4 hours

 ### Day 33: September 1, 2020
 **Today's Progress**: Finished a simple webpage counter, and started a simple Weather app.